DEVELOPMENT AND VALIDATION OF THE SELF-AWARENESS OF STRESS SCALE FOR TEACHERS

 Abstract

-Subjects and Methods: In order to assist in determining the psychometric properties of the scale, Self-Awareness of Stress Scale (SSS), was administered along with demographic Performa to the 250 sample.
+To determine the psychometric properties of the Self-Awareness of Stress Scale (SSS), it was administered with a demographic proforma to a sample of 250 teachers.

-Results: Factor analysis, internal consistency, inter-factor correlation, and validation of the scale were calculated.
-The Alpha Reliability of the scale with factors ranged from .89 to .97.
-The inter-factor correlations of all scales and the concurrent validities were statistically significant at p < .01.
-Three factors were generated: Interpersonal challenges, Personal Malfunctioning, and Work Inefficacy.
+Exploratory factor analysis, internal consistency, inter-factor correlations, and convergent validity were assessed.
+The Cronbach’s alpha coefficients ranged from 0.89 to 0.97, demonstrating excellent internal reliability.
+Inter-factor correlations and concurrent validities were statistically significant at p < 0.01.
+Three factors were extracted: Interpersonal Challenges, Personal Malfunctioning, and Work Inefficacy.

 Downloads